trizzosk/home-assistant/laskakit-vindriktning.md

 # Measuring environment data with IKEA Vindriktning sensor.... sort of :lol

-It was couple of months ago, back in 2022, I was browsing Twitter feed and one of guys I follow posted a message aboutthe LaskaKit development board and IKEA sensor sensor.
-Since the sensor looks pretty cool imho (yes, its' now nice, but fits in almost every possible interior design).
-Although he did not provide step-by-step procedure, I accepted a challenge to try it and lear something about ESP32 platform (in general).
+It was couple of months ago, back in 2022, I was browsing Twitter feed and one of guys I follow posted a message about the `LaskaKit` development board and `IKEA Vindriktning` sensor.
+Since the sensor looks pretty cool (yes, its' not the most pretty, but it fits in almost every possible interior design).
+Although he did not provide any step-by-step procedure, I accepted a challenge to try it myself and learn something about ESP32 platform (in general).
 So, my journey started.

 # Table of contents